Perspective | She will ‘age out’ of foster care in two months. Her hope: That lawmakers will make sure young people like her aren’t pushed out during the pandemic.

 It will also help her in another way.
 It will give her more time to grieve.
 Last month, she says, her mother passed away.
 Just before she learned about the death, Deshala says, she had grown worried because school was going well for her and her two older siblings had each told her they were expecting babies.

-“I’m like, ‘That’s too much good at one time, something bad is going to happen.
+“I’m like, ‘That’s too much good at one time; something bad is going to happen.
 Something is going to happen that’s going to make me feel that I shouldn’t have all this good,’ ” she says.

 She should, of course, have all that good and more.
 The people who work with older foster youth know that.
 The lawmakers who have heard their stories have been convinced of that.
 (Parsons says the bill has received bipartisan support)